ridgehkr/useful-docs/README.md

 # Useful: Documentation

-This is the documentation project for [Useful](https://usefulhooks.com/).
+This is the documentation project for [Useful](https://usefulhooks.com/) and is published to [docs.useful.com](https://docs.usefulhooks.com/).

 ## Development

-First, run the development server:
+First, run the live-reloading development server:

 ```bash
 npm run dev